Apple Shapes Match for Preschoolers

 • Find the shapes they are tracing in objects around the classroom.

-• Spell the name of the shapes using magnetic or foam letters.
+• Spell the names of the shapes using magnetic or foam letters.

 • Use the red apples to create a memory game.